Histogram Equalization Using Video Frame Buffer

 SoC Blockset Support Package for Xilinx Devices.
 For more information about the support package, see SoC Blockset Supported Hardware

-To implement the model on a supported SoC board use the SoC Builder application.
-Open the mask of 'FPGA' subsystem and set model variant to 'Pixel based processing'.
+To implement the model on a supported SoC board use the SoC Builder tool.
+Open the mask of

 Close the external shell to terminate synthesis.

-Copy pre-generated bitstream to your project folder by running the command below and then,
+Copy pre-generated bitstream to your project folder by running this command.

 copyfile(fullfile(matlabshared.supportpkg.getSupportPackageRoot,'toolbox','soc',... 'supportpackages','xilinxsoc','xilinxsocexamples','bitstreams',... 'soc_histogram_equalization_top-zc706.bit'), './soc_prj');

 Now the model is running on hardware.
-To get the memory bandwidth usage in hardware, execute the following aximaster test bench for soc_histogram_equalization_top_aximaster.
+To get the memory bandwidth usage in hardware, execute the following axi-manager test bench for soc_histogram_equalization_top_aximaster.

 The following figure shows the Memory Bandwidth usage when the application is deployed on hardware.